 Sometimes we may be faced with deciding to keep an existing home or tearing it down and starting over.
-Is it worth keeping an old house and remodelling or renovating it or should you tear it down and start over?
+Is it worth keeping an old house and remodelling or renovating it, or should you tear it down and start over?

 How do you assess whether or not to renovate/remodel or tear down and build new?

-It is important to get your architect, designer or engineer involved right at the beginning, even your realtor if you are considering purchasing an older house.
+It is important to get your architect, designer, or engineer involved right at the beginning, even your realtor, if you are considering purchasing an older house.
 You also need to find out what your local municipality requires when it comes to heritage houses.

-If you already own the house and want to renovate, you may have an idea of what will need to be replaced and any restrictions that the City and/or the historical society has.
+If you already own the house and want to renovate it, you may have an idea of what will need to be replaced and any restrictions that the City and/or the historical society has.
 However, if you are looking to buy an older house, you should be very thorough in the assessment of it.

 Other things to consider when thinking about purchasing an older house are: how old is the house?
 When was the electrical wiring last updated; has it ever been updated?
 How current is the existing plumbing?
 If you upgrade the plumbing (not just the fixtures), will the City require you to upgrade your sewer and water connections at street level?
 How much will that cost?
-What about insulation, windows, the roof and the foundation?
+What about insulation, windows, the roof and foundation?
 When you purchase the house, these last items should be given first priority before anything else.

 In summary, some things to consider if renovating are: